 Mortgage Rates News & Analysis

-The month started out with a small rate gain from the end of December.
-During the first week, the average rate on a 30-year fixed rate mortgage (FRM) rose to 4.53 percent, up from 4.48 percent the week before.
-The 15-year FRM carried an average rate of 3.55 percent, up from 3.52 percent while the one-year adjustable rate mortgage (ARM) was unchanged at 2.56 percent.
+During the first week of March, rates plummeted following a report of a decline in GDP and a mediocre jobs report.
+The average rate on a 30-year fixed rate mortgage (FRM) sank to 4.28 percent, excluding fees, from 4.37 percent the previous week.
+The 15-year FRM rate fell to 3.32 percent, down from 3.39 percent and the one-year adjustable rate mortgage (ARM) was unchanged at 2.52 percent.

-In the fourth week, rates on 30-year FRMs slipped to an average of 4.39 percent and the 15-year FRM declined to 3.44 percent.
-The one-year ARM fell slightly to 2.54 percent.
+Rates bounced back up the following week, with the 30-year FRM carrying an average rate of 4.37 percent and the 15-year FRM rate rising to 3.38 percent.
+The one-year ARM rate dipped to 2.48 percent.

 During the middle of the month, rates fell back down.
 The average rate on a 30-year FRM dropped to 4.32 percent, the 15-year FRM rate decreased to 3.32 percent while the one-year ARM inched up to 2.49 percent.